mingisi/url-sorter/README.md

  `get_file` function is used get the file name from the console args

- `get_lines` function is used to read the file the file line by line and remove any new line character and produce list of urls
+ `get_lines` function is used to read the file line at a time and the previous will be garbage collected, so to this  enable reading a large files the line process/manipulated at the time of reading the line and then stored in the dictiontionary. the function removes any new line character and produce list of urls
+<scheme>://<netloc>/<path>;<params>?<query>#<fragment>
  `get_full_domain` function is used go through a list of valid url(Parts for RFC 3986 URI syntax) using `murl` module(`https://github.com/berkerpeksag/murl`). the function returns a list of hostname with the www. removed

  `get_domain_dict` takes a list of hostnames and put it into dictionery `key: hostname value: count/occrance` and returns a dictionary of hostname and occurrence